Carsulae: Excavations

 Carsuale, Roman bath excavations in 2016 view of the pilae in hypocaust of tepidarium.

 In 2004, after a thirty-year pause in excavation, under the supervision of inspector Paolo Bruschetti, a new excavation campaign was reopened at the Roman Baths directed by Prof. Jane Whitehead of Valdosta State University with the collaboration of the Associazione per la Valorizzazione del Patrimonio Storico San Gemini.
-In 2020 Prof. Elizabeth Colantoni of the University of Rochester is expected to resume the excavations at the baths taking over the work started by Prof. Jane Whitehead, who retired in 2018.

-The on-going Italian excavation at Carsulae is led by Massimiliano Gasperini and Luca Donnini.